Synchrony CEO Margaret Keane On What Consumers Are Buying

 Record high, and then a second piece is people are paying their bills.
 Now the question is, is it the stimulus that’s helping them pay their bills, tax returns?
 What’s interesting to me is that consumers are being conservative.
 They’re being thoughtful about how they’re using their dollars.
 So what we need to do is say, ‘Okay, what happens when the stimulus stops?
 And then when the stimulus stops, how many people actually get back to work?’
 That’s really the piece that’s a little uncertain right now.

-With your partnerships with so many big retailers such as Lowe’s, Sam Clubs and the newly announced Verizon card, you have a lot of insights into consumer behavior.
+With your partnerships with so many big retailers such as Lowe’s, Sam’s Club and the newly announced Verizon card, you have a lot of insights into consumer behavior.
 What are people buying now?

 There’s a lot being spent around the home, home improvement.
 You can’t find plants now.
 You can’t find vessels to plant in.
 Furniture obviously dropped, but didn’t drop completely.
 People are still buying online.
 What we did see though is that the ticket size was smaller because you didn’t have a sales person saying, ‘Oh, if you’re going to buy that chair, you might want to think about this table.”